dat3Cph/material/docs/frontend/react_3/exercises/routing_in_react.md

 # Exercise: React and Routing

-Open the React Router tutorial: [React Router Tutorial](https://reactrouter.com/en/6.20.1/start/tutorial) for reference.
+Open the React Router tutorial: [React Router Tutorial](https://reactrouter.com/6.28.0/start/tutorial) for reference.

 1. Create a new project with Vite and clean up in the usual way before you continue.
-2. Install `react-router-dom`.
+2. Install `npm install react-router-dom@6.28.0`.

 We are going to create a book viewing app.